-The LP2 Partnership Agreement provides that taxable income of Limited Partnership 2 will, to the extent possible, be allocated to the holders of Class B LP2 Units and Class C LP2 Units in amounts approximating a proportionate interest in all of the properties (taking into account taxable income of GAR Holdings directly allocated to GAR B and taxable income allocated directly by Holding LP1 to Investment LP1).
+The LP2 Partnership Agreement provides that taxable income of Limited Partnership 2 will, to the extent possible, be allocated to the holders of Class B LP2 Units and Class C LP2 Units in amounts approximating a proportionate interest in all of the properties (taking into account taxable income allocated directly by Holding LP1 to Investment LP1).
 The remaining taxable income of Limited Partnership 2 will be allocated to Limited Partnership 1 and the General Partner in accordance with their respective partnership interests in Limited Partnership 2.
 Losses of Limited Partnership 2 will be allocated under a similar methodology.